What are raspberries?

 Raspberries are a berry fruit related to the blackberry and rose.
 They are grown in the UK over the summer and autumn months, and are actually little bunches of reddish-pink druplets that are tightly packed together.
 They have a sharp, sweet taste.

-Nutritional benefits of raspberries
+Nutritional profile of raspberries

 An 80g serving of raspberries provides: